a-r-m-i-n/dce/Documentation/AdditionalInformations/CodeCaching.rst

 In DCE 2.1 the TYPO3's core cache manager has been used to cache DCE code.
 But TYPO3 does not allow to use its Cache Manager during bootstrapping (limbo mode) in TYPO3 10 anymore.
 Therefore DCE provides it's own cache manager.

-The shipped cache manager uses the same paths as TYPO3 uses for its code cache.
+The shipped cache manager stores generated files below ``var/cache/code/dce``.

 When clearing TYPO3's system caches in the backend or with the ``cache:flush`` CLI command, the DCE code cache is rebuilt automatically.